ANAMIKA

 Mercifully, the customs and stuff get done quick and we fly off to Abu Dhabi on time.
 It is night when we land.
 For the second time in a fortnight, I have 3 hours to kill at Abu Dhabi and once again I get fleeced.
 A Currency Exchange booth gives me the equivalent of 1000 Indian rupees less than what I should have got for my remaining Egyptian pounds and justifies it with some "online...offline" nonsense.
 I am too tired to argue.

-On touching down at Kochi at 3 am local time, I text Gyani with news of my return home.
+On touching down in Kochi at 3 am local time, I text Gyani with news of my return home.
 "Now starts the hard work on the memoirs." comes the matter-of-fact reply.

 -----------